Joab built David's throne and would not be ruled by it — the man the kingdom could not do without, and could not finally keep.

 Exodus 21:14 · NRSVue

 Joab kills by treachery — the private word in the gate, the greeting with the hidden sword — and the altar he will flee to gives no asylum to exactly that kind of killer.
-God's law convicts his method, plainly.
+The law convicts his method, plainly.
 What never comes is a word addressed to the man.

 Several turns are opaque until you know the rule they run on.
 A concubine is a claim on the throne.
-Abner goes in to Saul's concubine Rizpah and treats Ish-bosheth's objection as the breaking point (2 Sam 3:7–11); Absalom takes David's concubines publicly during the revolt, advised precisely as a claim on the kingship (16:21–22); Adonijah, having just lost the crown, asks for Abishag, and Solomon instantly hears a renewed bid — "Ask for him the kingdom as well!… Joab son of Zeruiah" is on his side — and has him killed (1 Kgs 2:22).
-Without the code these read as private disputes; with it, each is a recognized move for the kingship.5 The refuge and the altar.
-Joab kills Abner inside Hebron, a city of refuge meant to shield a killer until a hearing (Josh 20:7); he dies clutching the altar's horns, the old asylum — both deaths running on the legal world Exodus 21:14 defines, where sanctuary protects the accidental killer and is stripped from the treacherous one.
+Abner goes in to Saul's concubine Rizpah and treats Ish-bosheth's objection as the breaking point (2 Sam 3:7–11); Absalom takes David's concubines publicly during the revolt, advised precisely as a claim on the kingship (16:21–22); Adonijah, having just lost the crown, asks for Abishag, and Solomon instantly hears a renewed bid — "Ask for him the kingdom as well!" — and has him killed (1 Kgs 2:22).
+Without the code these read as private disputes; with it, each is a recognized move for the throne.4

 The last detail is the one most easily skipped: he does not resist.
 Benaiah comes to kill him, and Joab — who killed Abner, Amasa, and Absalom, and won every war David fought — draws nothing.
 He grasps the horns of the altar, says "No, I will die here" (1 Kgs 2:30), and is struck down at it.
-It is a deliberate non-resistance, unlike the men he killed by surprise: he sees it coming, has time to choose, and chooses the altar.
-The text gives the act and withholds the reason — recognition that the king's word and the law leave no exit; or a last maneuver, since dying at the sanctuary forces his killers to shed blood at the holy place, and it did make them hesitate (2:28–31); or a man who outran the reckoning for decades finally standing still for it.
+It is deliberate, unlike the men he killed by surprise: he sees it coming, has time to choose, and chooses the altar.
+The text gives the act and withholds the reason.
+Recognition that the king's word and the law leave no exit; or a last maneuver, since dying at the sanctuary forces his killers to shed blood at the holy place, and it did make them hesitate (2:28–31); or a man who outran the reckoning for decades finally standing still for it.
 The one who never looked up spends his last act at God's altar.

 Sources

 The Holy Bible: NRSVue (2021) for quoted Scripture (verbatim where quoted; other verses paraphrased and labeled); KJV (public domain) and the underlying Hebrew consulted where a rendering is discussed.
-Hebrew forms verified against Blue Letter Bible / Strong's — śāṭān (H7854), śāṭan (H7853), Yôʾāḇ (H3097), ḥōmeš (H2570).

 Primary source.